code-blooded/blockchain/README.md

-# blockchain
+# Block-Chain
-A python implementation of block-chain along with proof-of-work
+A python implementation of block-chain along with proof-of-work.